 As a result, expectations and performance for adults, schools and children significantly improved—for five years in a row, Maryland was ranked #1 in the country by Education Week.

-In 2012, Dr. Grasmick was named the Presidential Scholar for Innovation in Teacher and Leader Preparation at her alma mater, Towson University, where she collaborates with national experts and practitioners to transform the way that teachers deliver classroom instruction and engage students in learning.
+In 2012, Dr. Grasmick was named the Presidential Scholar at her alma mater, Towson University, where she collaborates with national experts and practitioners to bring innovation to education on many levels.

-She is also Vice President of the Board and a faculty member at the Kennedy Krieger Institute, co-directing an innovative fellowship program to prepare administrators as leaders in special education.
+She is also the first female President of the Board and a faculty member at the Kennedy Krieger Institute, co-directing an innovative fellowship program to prepare administrators as leaders in special education.

 Dr. Grasmick received her bachelor’s degree in elementary education from Towson University, her master’s degree in deaf education from Gallaudet University, and her doctoral degree in communicative sciences from Johns Hopkins University.